confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 6. After creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
 When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.

-7. Below is a look at our topic, dbserver1.inventory.customers, but you need to send data to this topic before we see any metrics.
+7. Below is a look at your topic, dbserver1.inventory.customers, but you need to send data to this topic before you see any metrics.
     <div align="center" padding=25px>
        <img src="images/topic-overview.png" width=50% height=50%>
     </div>